AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 7. Save and exit.

-8. A custom Home Menu UI has been installed.
+8. The custom Home Menu UI has been installed.

 ## Restoring the Home Menu UI